-The Directors are committed to enhancing the public profile of the Company as they believe the outlook is now very attractive given the expected yield the Company is offering alongside the substantial tax benefits investors enjoy from its VCT status.
-In accordance with the Company's commitment to environmental sustainability and to minimise costs wherever appropriate, the Financial Statements will continue to be made available through regulated news service providers and on the Company website at www.ventusyct.com.
+The Directors are committed to enhancing the public profile of the Company as they believe its outlook is now very attractive given its stated strategy and the yield the Company is targeting alongside the substantial tax benefits investors enjoy from its VCT status.
+In accordance with the Company's commitment to environmental sustainability and to minimise costs wherever appropriate, the financial statements will continue to be made available through regulated news service providers and on the Company website at www.ventusvct.com.
 Any shareholder who wishes to receive notification of reports by either email or post may request this by contacting the Registrar.